Aditi-963/trackshift-aegis/README.md

     * Used the `<svg>` element in HTML to draw the track path.
     * Positioned the track correctly within the view using the `viewBox` attribute after significant trial-and-error.
 * **Agent Animation:**
-    * Initially attempted SVG `<animateMotion>`, but faced looping issues.
     * Implemented custom JavaScript animation using `requestAnimationFrame`.
     * Calculated agent positions along the complex SVG path using `path.getPointAtLength()`.
-    * Developed custom logic (coordinate-based reset) to handle agents looping back to the start/finish line, mitigating flickering and direction issues.
+    * Developed custom logic (coordinate-based reset) to handle agents looping back to the start/finish line.
 * **Interactivity & Dynamics:**
     * Used JavaScript to dynamically update agent speeds based on a simple 'wear factor' per lap.
     * Implemented JavaScript to sort agents based on lap and distance to update the leaderboard HTML table in real-time.